MUND - BIRGISCH - NATERS

 • Destination: Naters

-Through the Safrand village, over the Mundbach stream and along sunny slopes, this hike leads from Mund down to Naters.
+Through the saffron village, over the Mundbach and along sunny slopes, this hike leads from Mund down to Naters.
 A hike suitable for the whole family!

 This hike starts in the saffron village of Mund.
-Mund is the only place in Switzerland where, according to centuries of tradition, the spice of saffron is still planted today.
-Crocus savitus grows here on the sunny high plateau and is harvested in the season between October and November.
-Between 30 and 1000 flowers are picked per day and the precious spice is then extracted from the pistils of their blossoms.
+Mund is the only place in Switzerland where the spice saffron is still cultivated today after centuries of tradition.
+The Crocus Savitus grows here on the sunny plateau and is harvested during the season between October and November.
+Between 30 and 1000 flowers are picked per day, and the precious spice is obtained from the stigmas of their blossoms.

-The hike leads from here into the Gredetschtal valley for a while before the path crosses the Mundbach stream at Mundchi and continues along the mountain to Birgisch.
-Once in Birgisch, it is worth taking a short detour to the chapel and admire the 14th century crucifix.
+The hike leads from here a bit into the Gredetsch valley before the path crosses the Mundbach at Mundchi and continues along the mountain to Birgisch.
+Once in Birgisch, it is worth taking a short detour to the chapel to admire the 14th-century crucifix.

 Now follows the actual descent to Naters.
-On the last few metres down to Naters, follow the Way of the Cross, which pictorially retraces the Passion of Jesus from his imprisonment in the Garden of Gethsemane to his death on the cross.
+On the last few meters down to Naters, follow the Way of the Cross, which visually portrays the path of Jesus' passion, from his arrest in the Garden of Gethsemane to his death on the cross.

 Good to know